u Princess Toolbox

 Highlights

-Magic of the Smith is central to this deck: it allows the vampire to fetch the right equipment early in the game.
-Going for the Heart of Nizchetus is the default option, but the Bowl of Convergence can be required fast if the predator uses a lot of stealth, and the right weapon can make all the difference, in particular a Sniper Rifle if some Potence p makes you weary of Immortal Grapple.
+disciplines.Magic of the Smith is central: it allows the vampire to fetch the right equipment early in the game.
+Going for the Heart of Nizchetus is the default option, but the Bowl of Convergence can be required fast if the predator uses a lot of stealth, and the right weapon can make all the difference, in particular a Sniper Rifle if some Potence deck threatens Immortal Grapple.

 Tips & Tricks

-The deck fields a stupendous amount of bounces for additional security, but they also help put additional pressure on the prey, given the predator bleeds decently.
+The deck fields a stupendous amount of bounces for additional security, but they also help put additional pressure on the prey, if the predator bleeds decently.
 As the game progresses, the deck becomes only more resilient, with permanent intercept and weapons installed.
 Eagle's Sight can make or break the game by allowing the unexpected block of the right action, using them properly requires skill and a good grasp of the table balance, but can be key to secure game wins.

 Variants

 The combat module can be adapted to the expected environment: aggravated damage with Flames of the Netherworld or Walk of Flame is a commmon variation.
+Ponticulus is a common inclusion, as well as .

 The Royalty variant uses Princes and Justicars, adding political actions and Second Tradition: Domain to the mix.
 Ricardo Molina Sobreira's deck from the 2018 SAC is a good example.

 The Infernal variant uses Valerius instead of Carna.
-His ability is fearsome and its Infernal trait and Y give him access to good options like Flames of the Netherworld and Unleash Hell's Fury.
+His ability is fearsome and its Infernal trait and give him access to good options like Flames of the Netherworld and Unleash Hell's Fury.
 Pau Vilar's deck from 2018 is a good example.

 The V5 variant uses new Tremere u vampires from the V5 Tremere starter, as in Jose Luis Manuel's deck from 2021.
 It appears that the disciplines spread in groups 5 and 6 are good enough to replicate the archetype there.